Gaming Setup With Computer and Chair

 Tencent (TCEHY), a Chinese investment holding company, acquired a 40% stake in Epic for $330 million in 2012.
 This implied a valuation of $825 million.

-At a $22.5 billion valuation, this stake is now worth around $8.9 billion.
+At a $22.5 billion valuation (its most recent valuation, received in February 2024), this stake would be worth around $8.9 billion.
 In addition to the equity stake, the investment formed a strategic partnership between the two companies.

 Epic was looking to shift to a games-as-a-service business model, which Tencent had done successfully with several of its games (including League of Legends).
-The result of this partnership is Fortnite.
+The partnership led to the creation of Fortnite, which brought in 97% of Epic's revenue in 2022.

 Additionally, both Sony (SONY) and Disney (DIS) have stakes in Epic, though these stakes are similarly immaterial relative to their overall size.

-That said, Disney's $1.5 billion investment in Epic Games (in February 2024) also launched a partnership between the two companies to create more realistic games for the Disney, Pixar, Marvel, Star Wars, and Avatar brands.
+Disney made a $1.5 billion investment in Epic Games in February 2024 and also launched a partnership between the two companies to create more realistic games for the Disney, Pixar, Marvel, Star Wars, and Avatar brands.

 They also have plans to build immersive experiences for customers to play, shop, and engage with Disney characters and stories.